evdatsion/iavl/cmd/iaviewer/README.md

 ### Sample databases

-Once you understand the tool, you will most likely want to run it on captures from your own abci app (built on cosmos-sdk or weave), but as a tutorial, you can try to use some captures from an actual bug I found in my code...
+Once you understand the tool, you will most likely want to run it on captures from your own abci app (built on cusp-sdk or weave), but as a tutorial, you can try to use some captures from an actual bug I found in my code...
 Same data, different hash.

 ```shell